EduardoAquinta/SpaceGuardiansAquintaMix/readme.md

 ## The Game itself

 You are in a high score battle with you and your friends, as the last Space Guardian left in the fight against the evil Arcadians!

+### How to delete your local high score table

+Open the developer inpector in your browser, head to applications, and find local storage where you will see the 'localhighscores' object.
+Simply delete it and you will have a fresh high score table.
+Do this at your peril as the scores will be gone forever!

 ## Contributing